LevelUpMarketers/tta-management-plugin/docs/CartFlow.md

    - Visitors interact with the **Event Page** template.
 When the page loads a `TTA_Cart` instance is created so session data exists early.
    - Ticket details are fetched from the database.
 Prices vary depending on membership level (`free`, `basic`, or `premium`).
    - When a user adds tickets, the browser issues an AJAX request to `tta_add_to_cart`.
 The handler calculates the price, reserves inventory, and calls `TTA_Cart::add_item()`.
    - Cart data is stored in the `tta_carts` and `tta_cart_items` tables keyed by a session ID.
-Ticket availability is decreased immediately on add.
+Ticket availability is decreased immediately on add and the related event cache is cleared.

 2. **Viewing the Cart**
    - The **Cart Page** template renders the current cart contents using `tta_render_cart_contents()`.